 Welcome to the War & War Costs Section of the ADC Website

 This section contains both historical and current information.
-Our Constitution is being undermined by the secret$Billions spent each month on our wars in Iraq (Now A $4Billion Pentagon Funded Contractor-Covert War), Afghanistan, Pakistan, and other CIA (Black Budget), covert actions and killing wars in many foreign countries.
+Our Constitution is being undermined by the secret$Billions spent each month on our wars in Iraq (Now A $4Billion Pentagon Funded Contractor-Covert War), Afghanistan, Pakistan, Yemen, and other CIA (Black Budget), covert actions and killing wars in many foreign countries.
 We are engaged in CIA actions in Syria and initiated a U.S. Africa Military Command for wars there.

 The United States is borrowing money from foreign countries to finance these current wars.
 Instead of assessing a war tax or having the public invest in war bonds to pay for them it is now being suggested that domestic programs be cut in order to pay for these wars.
-Social Security, Medicare, Medicaid, and domestic government spending programs are now on the chopping block to fund these unlimited wars and covert actions.
+Social Security, Medicare, Medicaid, Food Stamps, and other domestic government spending programs , like food stamps, are now on the chopping block to fund these unlimited wars and covert actions.